-I am a choreographer and performer born in Canterbury, UK, currently living and working nomadically.
+I am a British choreographer and performer working nomadically between formats and places.

-My work, which is usually for non-theatre contexts, foregrounds ideas about relationship, agency and attention and explores embodied interactivity and game-playing.
+My work, which is usually for non-theatre contexts, foregrounds ideas about relationship, agency and attention, exploring embodied interactivity and game-playing.

 In recent years I have been commissioned by Brighton Festival, South East Dance, AIR Studio/ Islington Borough Council, Siobhan Davies Dance, Big Dance, The Hepworth Wakefield and Gi20.

-I have recently completed two choreographic commissions to showcase artists' jewellery pieces (Maison Boghossian and Alexander Calder).
+I have recently completed two choreographic commissions to showcase artists' jewellery pieces (Maison Boghossian at NOMAD Monaco and Alexander Calder with Louisa Guinness Gallery at Natural History Museum London).

 Please keep scrolling for more information on the avenues of my work.